Refractory Materials for Ceramic Kiln or Furnace

-Refractories are non-metallic insulation materials that retains their strength at high temperature Firebrick and ceramic fibers are the most common used refractory materials for high temperature furnaces and kilns such as ceramic tunnel kiln.
+Refractories are non-metallic insulation materials that retain their strength at high-temperature.
+Firebrick and ceramic fibers are the most common used refractory materials for high-temperature furnaces and kilns such as ceramic tunnel kiln.
 Refractories are mostly "dictated" by application parameters such as thermal process temperature profile and atmosphere.
 Oxides of alumina and silica are very common, while Zirconia, carbon and silicon carbide refractories are used for special applications.

 Thermal conductivity “k” is expressed in how many BTU's of heat will travel through one square foot of material of one-inch thickness in one hour.
 Every material has its own value.
 Insulation is the reciprocal of thermal conductivity.
 It is not necessarily the case that thicker walled kilns and furnaces are more efficient.
 The walls of the kiln absorb heat, and if the firing is not of excessive duration, it is completed before the walls of the kiln have become heated to capacity.
 In this case, thicker walls serve no purpose and only slow cooling.
 But for extended firing (like in continuous furnaces), thick walls may be desirable.

 Insulating bricks serve to increase the heat retention properties of the kiln.
 The air trapped inside the firebrick is a fantastic insulator because of its thermal conductivity of 0.16 versus bricks which have 2.13 – 3.7 depending on mean temperature.
 Trapping the air in small chambers, like in foam, provides good insulation.